mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/index.md

 *  **Save to cloud**

     When saving to the cloud, MAMP PRO archives the data from the hosts document root folder and data from the MySQL databases and tables mapped to the host into a single zip file and optionally encrypts it with your encryption key.
 The archive will be transferred to the cloud afterwords.
+When encryption is used your archive is saved with a .encryptedzip extension.

 *  **Load to cloud**